onqtam/headjack/src/introduction/uris.md

 This is what makes URIs persistent - as long as someone hosts the content it will always be identifiable with the original URI from when it was posted using Merkle proofs & the blockchain.
 The [following chapter](names_and_paths.md) shows how names in the URI paths are persistent too (even if names change ownership at some point).

+Edits & updates to content come as messages with new unique URIs that reference the older message URIs and it is up to interfaces to properly display the context that there have been changes and perhaps the ability to view the old or automatically redirect to the latest.
+"Forks" are possible but they represent interface failure to always show the latest.

 ---

 There are multiple ways to retrieve blobs & content for specific URIs from the past: